CrowdStrike/ansible_collection_falcon/roles/falcon_uninstall/README.md

 ## Dependencies

-Privilege escalation (sudo) is required for this role to function properly.
+- Privilege escalation (sudo/runas) is required for this role to function properly.

-> [!IMPORTANT]
-> The role automatically handles privilege escalation so you do not need to set `become: true` in your playbook.
+  > See [Privilege Escalation Requirements](../../README.md#privilege-escalation-requirements) for more information.

 ## Example Playbooks